-The Marine Biological Laboratory is pleased to announce the availability of its Research Awards for support of visiting scientists in the Whitman Center for calendar year 2014.
-The awards, ranging from $2,000 to $25,000, cover laboratory rental and/or housing costs.
+The Marine Biological Laboratory is pleased to announce the availability of its Research Awards for support of visiting scientists in the Whitman Center for calendar year 2015.
+The awards cover laboratory rental and/or housing costs.
 Recipients must provide their own matching funds to cover other costs such as supplies, animal costs, shared resource usage such as central microscopy, travel and other associated costs, and any costs of affiliated staff such as postdoctoral associates or graduate students who may accompany the awardee.

 MBL’s reputation for fostering a highly collaborative and stimulating research environment is well known.
 Visiting Scientists enjoy access to state-of-the-art instrumentation, innovative imaging and DNA sequencing technology, availability of model freshwater and marine organisms, modern laboratory facilities, and interaction with other researchers in the Whitman Center as well as scientists in our internationally recognized discovery courses and resident research programs.